Farfetch/kafkaflow/website/docs/guides/open-telemetry.md

 ## Propagation

-KafkaFlow supports [Propagation](https://opentelemetry.io/docs/specs/otel/context/api-propagators/), the mechanism that moves context information data between services and processes.
+KafkaFlow uses [Propagation](https://opentelemetry.io/docs/specs/otel/context/api-propagators/), the mechanism that moves context information data between services and processes.
 When a message is produced using a KafkaFlow producer and consumed by a KafkaFlow consumer, the context will automatically be propagated.